mattbellis/PHYS-3330/raw-content/lab4-raw.md

     2. Draw a full circuit diagram which describes why this behavior is happening. *Hint*: there should be 3 resistors: the output impedance of the function generator, the impedance of the speaker, and the input impedance of the oscilliscope.

 Since the impedance of the speaker can't be changed, in order to get the full voltage to the speaker, you will have to decrease the output impedance.
-This can be done with a voltage buffer.
+This can be done with a voltage buffer.-->

 ## Building an op-amp test circuit

-Before you solve the problem above with a voltage buffer, let's build a simple means to test if an op-amp chip is functioning.
+Before you build any useful op-amp circuits, let's build a simple means to test if an op-amp chip is functioning.

 When building circuits, it's a good idea to test components before putting them all together in a complex circuit.
 This can save you a lot of headaches by avoiding needing to debug your circuit because you have a burnt out or broken IC.

-You should consider leaving the "bones" of this test circuit somewhere on your breadboard so that you can quickly pop in an LF356 chip to test it (keep it compact and leave plenty of space on your protoboard for future work).
+You should consider leaving the "bones" of this test circuit somewhere on your breadboard so that you can quickly pop in an LF356 chip to test it (keep it compact and leave plenty of space on your breadboard for future work).

 ![The test circuit is voltage buffer (follower) with a grounded input.](../resources/lab4fig/voltage-follower-gnd.png){#fig:voltage-follower-gnd width="10cm"}

 The test circuit resembles the buffer, but with $V_\text{in}=0$.

-1. Predict the voltage at pins 2, 3, 4, 6, and 7.
+1. Predict the voltage at pins 2, 3, 4, 6, and 7 of the test circuit.

-2. Build the circuit shown above (review the IC tips).
+2. Build the test circuit as shown above (review the IC tips).

-3. Check the voltages at pins 2, 3, 4, 6, and 7.
+3. Measure and record the voltages at pins 2, 3, 4, 6, and 7.
 Do they match your predictions?
+If not, revise your predictions or decide that the op-amp is broken.
+Check in with an instructor if you are unsure.

 Commonly, when a chip isn't working, it will output roughly $15\ \text{V}$ or $-15\ \text{V}$ at pin 6 regardless of the configuration.
 If you find you have a bad chip, throw it in the trash and grab another (In case you are wondering, the LF356 costs less than $1).
 If you're not sure, grab an instructor and have them take a look with you.